MicrosoftDocs/VBA-Docs/api/Excel.PivotTable.DisplayEmptyColumn.md

 ## Example

 This example determines the display settings for empty columns in a PivotTable.
-It assumes a PivotTable connected to an OLAP data source exists on the active worksheet.
+It assumes that a PivotTable connected to an OLAP data source exists on the active worksheet.

 ```vb
 Sub CheckSetting()